tphang/capybara-accessible/README.md

     Capybara::Accessible::Auditor.exclusions = ['AX_FOCUS_01', 'AX_TEXT_01']

 You can use exclusions to supress failures for accessibility errors that you cannot immediately address, without turning off all assertions.

-The full list of accessibility audit rules is on the [Google Accessibility Developer Tools wiki](https://code.google.com/p/accessibility-developer-tools/wiki/AuditRules).

 ## Contributing